dirkkredler/docker4symfony/README.md

 ### TODO

 -   add an installer script
--   add nginx, elasticsearch
+-   add nginx, elasticsearch, redis
 -   use profiles
 -   use `.env` or local environment variables for config
--   multi-build: add production profile / target with all builded artifacts, w/o anything uneeded for production